mvolkmann/blog/src/swift/Xcode.md

   This directory should not be saved in a source control repository.

+When files are added to a project directory from outside of Xcode (such as in the Finder or a Terminal window) it is necessary to select File ...
+Add Files... in Xcode in order to add entries in the `.xcodeproj` file so they are seen as belonging to the project.

+When deleting files under a project directory, it is best to do so from Xcode rather than the Finder or a Terminal window.
+This updates the `.xcodeproj` file so the files are no longer seen as belonging to the project.

 ## Editor

 Xcode provides a specialized editor for some file types.